harshithas600700/Wordle/README.md

 # Guess The Word

-A web-based "Guess the Word" game (inspired by Wordle) built using **Flask** and **SQLite**.
+A web-based "Guess the Word" game built using **Flask** and **SQLite**.
 This project allows users to register, play up to three games a day, and administrators to view game reports.

 ## Features
 - **User Accounts**: Register and login as a player.